PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix2.md

 3. **Packaging Process**: The IP packaging process involves encapsulating the IP along with its metadata and associated files into a standardized format.
 The key steps are:

-   * **Metadata Creation**: Using IP-XACT to describe the IP’s properties, interfaces, and structure.
+   * **Metadata Creation**: Using IP-XACT to describe the IP's properties, interfaces, and structure.
    * **File Association**: Linking all relevant files (source, simulation, synthesis, documentation) to the IP-XACT description.
    * **Validation**: Ensuring the IP package is complete and conforms to the IP-XACT schema, often using EDA tool validators.